Own-Data-Privateer/hoardy-web/README.md

 ## For a relatively layman user

+So, you wake up remembering something interesting you saw a long time ago.
+Knowing you won't find it in your normal browsing history, which only contains the URLs and the titles of the pages you visited in the last 3 months, you try looking it up on Google.
+You fail.
-So, you wake up remembering something interesting, you try to look it up on Google, you fail, eventually you remember the website you seen it at (or a tool like [recoll](https://www.lesbonscomptes.com/recoll/index.html) or [Promnesia](https://github.com/karlicoss/promnesia) helps you), you go there to look it up… and discover it offline/gone/a parked domain.
+Eventually, you remember the website you seen it at, or maybe you re-discovered the link in question in an old message to/from a friend, or maybe a tool like [recoll](https://www.lesbonscomptes.com/recoll/index.html) or [Promnesia](https://github.com/karlicoss/promnesia) helped you.
+You open the link… and discover it offline/gone/a parked domain.
 Not a problem\!
 Have no fear\!
 You go to [Wayback Machine](https://web.archive.org/) and look it up there… and discover they only archived an ancient version of it and the thing you wanted is missing there.

 Or, say, you read a cool fanfiction on [AO3](https://archiveofourown.org/) years ago, you even wrote down the URL, you go back to it wanting to experience it again… and discover the author made it private... and Wayback Machine saved only the very first chapter.